TMnd/DIYStreamDeck/README.md

 # DIYStreamDeck

-It's a software for a DIY stream deck.
+It's the software for a DIY stream deck.

 To be continued...